 There are also other big questions to be addressed.
 The changes in energy the Earth receives from the sun as a result of orbital variations is small.
 Yet the climate response is profound.
 During the depths of the ice ages, kilometre-thick ice sheets advanced over the northern American and Eurasian continents.
 Sea levels fell by over 100 m due to the huge volume of water transferred to these ice sheets, and global temperatures fell by 5 to 10 degrees.
 The million year ice core will provide crucial data to better understand how and why the climate system responds so strongly to these relatively small changes in energy input.

 By greatly extending the detailed record of Earth’s climate history, the million year ice core will also place current changes in climate and greenhouse gas concentrations into a deeper context.

 Australia’s contribution to international geophysical surveys has helped narrow the location of the ice that is likely to contain a one million year climate record.
 A site high on the Antarctic plateau, called Little Dome C, will be targeted.
 Surveys indicate that this location has approximately 2.8 km-thick ice, with ice layers that are undisturbed and continuously preserved.
 Importantly, the site also appears free from melting at the base by geothermal heat.

 Australia and a European team will lead two drill operations near Little Dome C. Each team is building ice core drills to suit the conditions they will face and their operational methods and experience.

-Australia has also assembled a fleet of tractors, snow groomers and sleds, to tow a mobile station and drill camp infrastructure and equipment the 1200 kilometres from Casey research station to the drill site.
+Australia has also assembled a fleet of tractors, snow groomers and sleds, to tow a mobile station and drill camp infrastructure and equipment the 1,200 km from Casey research station to the drill site.

 The first tractor traverse in support of the Australian component of the project is expected in 2022–23, with delivery of much of the mobile station and camp infrastructure.
 Options to begin the drilling in 2021–22, with air support, are currently being explored.